Background pattern

 ACUTE PAIN TREATMENT

-(peri- and postoperative)
+(peri- and post-operative)

-In children weighing up to 25 kg
+In children with a body weight of up to 25 kg

 0 to 6 months

-Perfusion for up to 72 hours
+Infusion for up to 72 hours

 0.1 ml/kg/h